ivyT26/CSCI4800_AI_Final_Project/README.md

 We had issues deciding which route to go, either doing a dual boot or using a virtual box.
 We decided to go with the virtual box because it allowed us to get the Ubuntu operating system functional in a quicker and easier way.
 The downside is that the virtual box is pretty slow.
 We are still having some issue with our local environment.
 One problem we had with setting up the environment was that the training log was not displaying after the training started.
 While doing some research, we figured out that the problem occurred while running ./init.sh, where some of the libraries were incompatible with the installed urllib3.
 This led to an improper installation of the docker containers.
 When the training started using ./start.sh, and the command ‘docker ps’ was executed, it only showed two containers, the minio container and the robo container, and the third container, rl_coach, did not exist.
 We are having trouble figuring out how to fix the current problem.
 One option was to adjust the settings in the deep racer setup to accommodate for the most recent versions of docker, docker-compose, and nvidia runtime.
 The other option was figuring out how to install earlier versions of some of these libraries so all the libraries needed to set up the environment are compatible with the set urllib3.

 After the project progress proposal, we have joined a deep racing community on Slack, deepracing.io, in order to ask questions and get assistance on setting up the local environment for the project.
 We were notified that the local environment we were setting up (by Alex Schultz) was a deprecated github, and was advised to use other github repos that were more updated (like mattcamp-local or deepracer-cloud).
-After setting up the environment using a more updated version of the local environment, we ran into many new problems where the logs still didn't show up or the visuals on the DeepRacer did not load up correctly.
+After setting up the environment using a more updated version of the local environment, we ran into many new problems where the logs produced lots of errors or the visuals on the DeepRacer did not load up correctly and was difficult to debug.
+Other problems with setting up the local environment were opening up browsers in localhost using a virtual box.
 Since both of us spent many weeks on setting up the local environment and with the limited time left in the semester to work on the project, we decided to shift to using the AWS DeepRacer console to start working on our reward function for the DeepRacer.

 **Main track trained and evaluated on: re:Invent 2018**